pawelkruzynski/docs/pages/public_cloud/public_cloud_network_services/tutorial-stormshield_network_security_vrack/guide.pl-pl.md

 Go to the `download` section of the [official Stormshield website](https://documentation.stormshield.eu/SNS/v4/fr/Content/PAYG_Deployment_Guide/Downloading_installation_file.htm){.external}.
 Log in to your Stormshield account and follow the instructions to download the Stormshield OpenStack image.

-Go to the folder where you have downloaded your SNS EVA Openstack image and upload the image (for this tutorial, we use the image `utm-SNS-EVA-4.8.3-openstack.qcow2`):
+Go to the folder where you have downloaded your SNS EVA Openstack image and upload the image (in this tutorial, we use the image `utm-SNS-EVA-4.8.3-openstack.qcow2`):

 ```bash
 openstack image create --disk-format raw --container-format bare --file ./utm-SNS-EVA-4.8.3-openstack.qcow2 stormshield-SNS-EVA-4.7.6
 ```

-Create the SNS EVA instances (for this example, we called them `stormshield-1` and `stormshield-2`):
+Create the SNS EVA instances (in this example, we called them `stormshield-1` and `stormshield-2`):

 ```bash
 openstack server create --flavor b3-32 --image stormshield-SNS-EVA-4.7.6 --network stormshield-ext --network stormshield-vlan200 --network stormshield-ha stormshield-1